Anthony Mounier: Lyon

-OGC Nice
+Nice

 Mounier joined Nice on the last day of the transfer window for €2.5 million plus a profit equal to 15% on a possible future transfer.
 Upon joining the club, he said his departure from Olympique Lyonnais was to get first team football.

 On 13 September 2009, Mounier made his debut for the club in a 2–0 loss against Auxerre.
 His performance later earned him Aiglon of the Month.
 Since making his debut for OGC Nice, he alternated between a starting and a substitute role before starting a place in the first team.
 On 24 October 2009, he played against Lyon and assisted teammate David Hellebuyck in a 4–1 win.
 Two weeks later on 7 November 2009, Mounier set up the only goal of the game, in a 1–0 win against Paris Saint-Germain.
 His performance throughout December earned him Aiglon of the Month.
 Two months later on 21 March 2010 against Paris Saint-Germain, he set up the only goal of the game once again, in a 1–0 win.
 This was followed up by scoring his first goal and set up a goal for Eric Mouloungui in a 2–0 win over Toulouse on 28 March 2010.
 His performance throughout April earned him Aiglon of the Month.
 On 8 May 2010, he scored his second goal in a 2–2 draw against Stade Rennais.
 At the end of the 2009–10 season, Mounier made thirty–three appearances and scoring two times in all competitions.

 At the start of the 2010–11 season, Mounier continued to regain his first team place for the side, playing in the left–wing position.
 He continued to assist four times in the first two months of the season.
 Mounier scored his first of the season with an assist from Danijel Ljuboja where he places the edge of the area left without a resumption of control beating Jérémie Janot in a 2–1 win over Saint-Étienne on 17 October 2010.
 His performance throughout October and December earned him Aiglon of the Month on two occasions.
 In the Coupe de France last 16, he scored the only goal in the game with a 1–0 win over JA Drancy on 2 February 2011.
 Mounier then scored his third goal of the season, in a 2–0 win against Saint-Étienne on 26 February 2011.
 Following this, his performance throughout February earned him Aiglon of the Month.
 On 16 April 2011, Mounier scored his third goal and set up a goal for Mouloungui in a 3–2 win over AS Monaco.
 After missing four matches due to a thigh injury, he returned to the starting line–up, coming on as a second-half substitute, in a 3–0 loss against AS Nancy on 15 May 2011.
 Having assisted eleven times throughout the 2010–11 season, Mounier scored four times in thirty–nine appearances in all competitions.